mariobrosch/GameNightCommunicator/readme.md

 ## TODO
-* Sending signals should wait before last is ready (otherwise Arduino can get in a fault state)
 * Set timer mode, so the gamehost can see which player was first
 * Add some led shows